-Underage drinking is every parent’s fear, whether you are facing the problem now or taking preventive steps for the future.
-Underage drinking can occur in any family, regardless of income status or ethnicity.
+Underage drinking is every parent’s concern, whether you are facing the problem now or taking preventive steps for the future.
+Underage drinking can occur in any family, regardless of income, status, or ethnicity.
 Many parents are surprised to learn that underage drinking can start earlier than the teenage years.
 As a parent, it’s important for you to understand the reasons your child may experiment with alcohol, how it can become an addiction, the consequences of abusing alcohol, and treatment for an addiction.
 Even more important is your role in talking with your child frequently, and at a young age, about the dangers of underage drinking.
 Research shows that the earlier a child starts drinking, the greater the likelihood he or she will abuse alcohol later in life.

 Binge drinking also is dangerous.
 Binge drinking is when you drink an excessive amount of alcohol at one time.
-If your child doesn’t drink regularly, but drinks an extreme amount at one time (such as at a party), that is considered binge drinking.
+If your child doesn’t drink regularly but drinks an extreme amount at one time (such as at a party), that is considered binge drinking.
 Binge drinking is commonly tied to alcohol poisoning.